obestwalter/i3configger/docs/concept.md

 The configuration is built from so called `partials` in `<i3 config folder>/config.d`.
 For very simple usages (just changing some variable for examples) it is not even necessary to spread the configuration over several files though.
 Have a look at the [examples](https://github.com/obestwalter/i3configger/tree/master/examples) to get an idea about how it can be used.

-I use this to generate [my own i3 config](https://github.com/obestwalter/i3config).
-Here are the config partials and settings: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d), from which [config](https://github.com/obestwalter/i3config/tree/master/config) and all `i3status.*conf` files are built.

 Changes that are made to the configuration via i3configger messages are not written back to the `partials` but are persisted in a `.state.json` in the source folder.
 This file is used to override variables and choose alternative files during build.
 Deleting that file puts everything back to normal.

 ## Terms